top of page

 Baptism

 Jesus was baptized and taught his Apostles to do likewise.
 Through Baptism we are freed from sin and reborn as sons and daughters of God.
 We become members of the Body of Christ as we are incorporated into the Church and made sharers in her mission.
-We can’t wait to welcome your child into the life of Christ and our Church through Baptism.
-SJA offers family baptisms once a month.
-To get started, please click "Contact Us" and our team will reach out to you.
+Please fill out a Sacrament Inquiry Form to get started., click here

 Adults Becoming Catholic

-If you’re an adult seeking Baptism or thinking about becoming Christian, your next step is Rite of Christian Initiation for Adults (RCIA).
+If you’re an adult seeking Baptism or thinking about becoming Christian, your next step is Order of Christian Initiation for Adults (OCIA).

 The Sacrament of Reconciliation imparts to the sinner the love of God who reconciles.
 In Matthew 5:23–24, Jesus says: “Therefore, if you are offering your gift at the altar and there remember that your brother has something against you, leave your gift there in front of the altar.
 First go and be reconciled to your brother; then come and offer your gift.”
 This Sacrament “washes us clean” and renews us in Christ.